Smilyy/WA-housing-ml-feasibility/WA_Housing_ML_Feasibility_Draft.md

 #### *Hedonic regression models*
 Hedonic pricing models are traditional econometric approaches that express property price as a function of structural, locational, and neighbourhood attributes (e.g., dwelling size, number of rooms, location).
 They are widely used as interpretable baselines in real estate appraisal and automated valuation models (AVMs), particularly where transparency is required.
 Reference: https://en.wikipedia.org/wiki/Hedonic_regression
-A Development of hedonic models of rents and sales prices for housing on github: https://github.com/ual/hedonic-models
+A GitHub repository developing hedonic models for housing rents and sale prices: https://github.com/ual/hedonic-models

 #### *Tree-based ensemble models*
 Tree-based machine learning methods such as Random Forest and Gradient Boosting (including XGBoost and LightGBM) are commonly used in applied housing price prediction due to their strong performance on tabular data.
 These models capture nonlinear relationships and feature interactions with relatively modest feature engineering and are often competitive with more complex methods in practice.
 Reference: https://en.wikipedia.org/wiki/Gradient_boosting
 XGBoost Github Repo: https://github.com/dmlc/xgboost
 LightGBM Guthub Repo: https://github.com/microsoft/LightGBM